Dr. Victor Miguel Ponce's significant research accomplishments

 In 2009, Dr. Ponce inaugurated the domain all.sdsu.edu, which features online videos for diverse applications, including

 teaching, research, and service.
-The videos, three-hundred and twenty-six
+The videos, four-hundred and thirty-three

 The current number of daily visitors to Prof. Ponce's two (2) YouTube channels

 To this date, Dr. Ponce and his associates have developed

 (372) online computer programs for a variety of